codeformuenster/clustersetup/docs/kubernetes-upgrade.md

 - Drain the node (We're running in High-Availibilty mode with no workers)

-      kubectl drain <node-to-drain> --ignore-daemonsets
+      kubectl drain <node-to-drain> --ignore-daemonsets --delete-emptydir-data

-- Either restart only the kubelet or the whole node
+- Either restart only the kubelet or the whole node.
+(This is also a good time to `apt update && apt upgrade -y`)

       sudo systemctl daemon-reload
       sudo systemctl restart kubelet